 Dt.
-29,22 is quoted twice at the end of BM 91767.
-After the actual quotation of the verse in line 15, it is repeated in reverse order.
+29:22 is quoted twice at the end of BM 91767, in proper sequence (line 15) and then in reverse order.
 The double quotation of this verse underlines the magic power that must have been attributed to it.
-The use of biblical verses in reverse order is well known from several magical handbooks, e. g. from Sefer Shimmush Tehillim, where the reverse use of Ps 91,1 is recommended as a countercharm (Rebiger 2012).
+The use of biblical verses in reverse order is well known from several magical handbooks, e. g. from Sefer Shimmush Tehillim, where the reverse use of Ps 91:1 is recommended as a countercharm (Rebiger 2012).
 The practice of inverted writing was believed to be a useful device to counteract evil charms and to change their direction (Trachtenberg 2013, p.
 116; Blau 2011, p.
 85).

-From today’s point of view and based on the available corpus of Jewish Aramaic Magic bowl texts, Dt.
-29,22 is neither used in any other קיבלא bowl text nor in any other incantation bowl texts.
-This might be rather astonishing not only due to the fact that the topic of the verse, the destruction of Sodom and Gomorrah, is quite frequently alluded, e. g. in VA 2509, but also because, within the biblical narrative, Dt.
-29,22 is in local proximity of the curses uttered in Dt.
+From today’s point of view and based on the available corpus of Jewish Aramaic magic bowl texts, Dt.
+29:22 is neither used in any other קיבלא bowl text nor in any other incantation bowl text.
+This could be considered rather astonishing not only due to the fact that the topic of the verse, the destruction of Sodom and Gomorrah, is quite frequently alluded to, e. g. in VA 2509, but also because, within the biblical narrative, Dt.
+29:22 is in local proximity of the curses uttered in Dt.
 28.

 Dt.
-29,22 was also magically used on a oil lamp found in a in area of Beth Shean In the oil lamp’s inscription the verse was combined with Dt 7:26.
+29:22 was also used magically on a oil lamp found in the area of Beth Shean.
+In the oil lamp’s inscription the verse was combined with Dt 7:26.
 The biblical curse was “aimed at the person who might steal the lamp, reminiscent of the warnings and curses written on books or tombs” (Naveh 1988, p.
 37).

-The divine epithet אלהי ישראל ישב הכרבי, that is also used in II Kings 19,15 and Isa.
-37,16, is quoted in VA 2416,14.
-Additionally, the expression ישב הכרבים can be also found in I Sam.
-4,4, II Sam 6,2 and I Chr.
-13,6.
+The divine epithet אלהי ישראל ישב הכרבי, which is also used in 2 Kings 19:15 and Isa.
+37:16, is quoted in VA 2416,14.
+Additionally, the expression ישב הכרבים can be also found in 1 Sam.
+4:4, 2 Sam 62 and 1 Chr.
+13:6.
 This epithet is also attested in several magical texts from the Cairo Genizah, e. g. in T.-S. 1.127, fol.
 1a/1 (Salzer 2010, p.
 295), but, from today’s point of view, not in any other incantation bowl text.

-As already mentioned above, psalms are quite frequently quoted within Jewish Babylonian Aramaic bowl texts – a fact that is not very remarkable due to the widespread use of psalm verses within magical texts.
+As already mentioned above, Psalms are quite frequently quoted within Jewish Babylonian Aramaic bowl texts – a fact that is not very remarkable due to the widespread use of Psalms verses within magical texts.

 Besides the quotations in the present corpus, Ps.
-46,8 is also quoted, in phonetic spelling, in the hitherto unpublished incantation bowl text CBS 8823,4.
+46:8 is also quoted, in phonetic spelling, in the hitherto unpublished incantation bowl text CBS 8823,4.
 It was further used within the magic texts found in the Cairo Genizah, e. g. in T.-S. AS 143.106, fol.
-1b/3-4, and in several amulets, e. g. in a silver amulet for healing from Tiberias or in a bronze amulet from Irbid, both from ancient and modern times, e. g. in a nineteenth century birth amulet from Germany (Salzer 2010, p.
+1b/3-4, and in several amulets, e. g. in a silver amulet for healing from Tiberias and in a bronze amulet from Irbid, and even in modern times, e. g. in a nineteenth century birth amulet from Germany (Salzer 2010, p.
 114).
 Thus, it should be emphasized that the magical use of Ps.
-46,8 was not only geographically widespread, from Palestine to Babylonia, but also chronologically, and seems to be one of the most prominent verses magically used in the Cairo Genizah as Salzer 2010, p.
-166 demonstrated who identified three quotations.
+46:8 was widespread not only geographically, from Palestine to Babylonia, but also chronologically, and seems to be one of the most prominent verses used magically in the Cairo Genizah, as was demonstrated by Salzer 2010, p.
+166, who identified three quotations.

-Verse Ps.
-86,5, that is quoted in BM 91763 and apparently in VA 2509, speaks of the divine charity and is therefore used within the incantation context.
+Ps.
+86:5, quoted in BM 91763 and apparently in VA 2509, speaks of the divine charity and is therefore used within the incantation context.